The Many Faces of Anxiety

 Anxiety is a multidimensional problem that faces far too many people today, but what causes anxiety?
 Below is a brief summary of some of the possible biochemical causes and support.
 Stress, psychological and emotional causes are not addressed here but are extremely important factors that must never be overlooked.

 Nutritional deficiencies such as B vitamins, magnesium, calcium, potassium and vitamin C deficiency can all contribute to or exacerbate anxiety symptoms.
 These deficiencies can be caused by low intake, poor absorption or metabolic disorders and/or stress so the body then requires higher amounts of these nutrients.
 It is best to not self prescribe otherwise other imbalances can be created.
-Specific ratios of vitamins and minerals are required for balanced mental, emotional and physical health and wellbeing.
-For more information on Heavy Metal and Mineral testing please click here.
+Specific ratios of vitamins and minerals are required for balanced mental, emotional and physical health and well-being.

 Allergies and intolerances